 Updated May 8, 2020: With the future of the economy looking uncertain in the wake of the COVID-19 pandemic, many Americans are looking for safe places to save (but potentially grow) their nest egg.
 Enter the high-yield savings account.

 As the name suggests, a high-yield savings account is a bank account available through brick-and-mortar or, more commonly, online banks that pays a higher interest rate on deposits than a traditional savings account.

 Per Federal Reserve data, the average national annual percentage yield (APY) on traditional savings accounts is 0.09%.
-Most high-yield savings accounts have APYs over 2% — a big difference in return.
+Most high-yield savings accounts have APYs around a 1.5% APY — a big difference in return.
 Prior to economic downturn, many high-yield savings accounts offered APYS of 2.25% or more.

 So, are they a good investment?

 Comparatively speaking, yes.
 Using the rates above as a benchmark, $10,000 in a traditional savings account would garner just $9 in interest over a year, while a high-yield savings account with an APY of 2.25% would earn you $225 in that same time frame.

 "It makes a big difference," Peter Palion, certified financial planner and president of Master Plan Advisory, says.
 "Especially if you have a lot of money sitting in a bank that's not earning anything."